jarmitage/jarmitage.github.io/research/2018/crafting-digital-musical-instruments.md

 presenting and comparing their own instruments that have similar functions, forms or design processes.

-The goal of un-crafting [@murer_-crafting:_2017] the AirHarp into the Unfinished Instrument was to present something complete in terms of synthesis and sensors, but open to interpretation in terms of performance and gestures.
+The goal of un-crafting (Murer, Fuchsberger, and Tscheligi 2017) the AirHarp into the Unfinished Instrument was to present something complete in terms of synthesis and sensors, but open to interpretation in terms of performance and gestures.
 While the instrument could only be “re-crafted” so much in one hour, the instruments exhibited personality and style, and they inspired collaboration and discussion.
 Some participants wanted the code to be more accessible, and some were